eldorabdukhamidov/Generating-new-handwritten-digits-using-GAN/README.md

 - **NumPy** - a fundamental package for scientific computing in python
 - **Pandas** - an ease-to-use python library for manipulating data structures and performing data analysis
-- **Jupyter Notebook** - tool that allows the creation of documents with live code
+- **Jupyter Notebook** - a tool that allows the creation of documents with live code
 - **Matplotlib** - a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 - **PyTorch** - an open source machine learning library